one19/trellol/README.md

 * Import MD doc of headers/lists into board/list/cards

 ###BUGS
-* Fix single-card list border styling
+* Being a worthless app

 [See it in action!](http://trellol.bitballoon.com)